amandeepmittal/amanhimself.dev/content/posts/show-hide-password-in-react-native-using-custom-hook.md

 }
 ```

 Modify the `TextInput` component's prop.
-Make sure to add the pass the `passwordVisibility` as the value to the `secureTextEntry` prop.
+Make sure to add the `passwordVisibility` as the value to the `secureTextEntry` prop.

 ```js
 <TextInput